-This is something we’ve been experimenting lately, and so far the results have been great.
-Every night at 7pm, we turn off our wi-fi router, and our cellular network on our devices.
+This is something we’ve been experimenting lately, and so far the results have been excellent.
+Every night at 7 pm, we turn off our wi-fi router and our cellular network on our devices.

 No more social media, no more news, no more email.
 It’s a beautiful thing.

-At first it’s kind of weird because you start to remember what you can do on your devices without internet.
-On your computer, you might rediscover your passion for design, or writing.
-On your tablet, you might be more likely to read that book you’ve been meaning to read on your kindle app.
-On your phone, you might be inspired to call a close friend and have a random chat for 30 minutes (which seems to be a rarity these days).
+For your tablet, you might be more likely to read that book you’ve been meaning to read on your Kindle app.
+And on your phone, you might be inspired to call a close friend and have a random chat for 30 minutes (which seems to be a rarity these days).

 Not to mention all of the other things you could be doing in life.
 Like playing Uno…

 Let’s be clear though, the internet is fantastic, and you probably wouldn’t be reading this post if it didn’t exist.
-All I’m saying is don’t let it run your life the same way drugs, alcohol and fast food has ruined our health system.
-It’s all part of living mindfully.
+All I’m saying is don’t let it run your life the same way drugs, alcohol, and fast food has ruined our health system.
+It’s all part of living with intentionality.

 I would like to end this post with one of my favourite quotes;

-“There is no wi-fi in the forrest but I promise you will find a better connection.” – Author, unknown.
+“There is no wi-fi in the forest but I promise you will find a better connection.” – Author, unknown.

 So what about you?
-Have you been struggling with an internet addiction?
-Any tips of how to overcome it?
+Have you been struggling with internet addiction?
+Any tips on how to overcome it?
 Let us know in the comments below.